 - Identify alternating morphemes and characterize their crucial environments

-- General concepts relating to rules and derivations
+- General concepts relating to rules

 - Use features insightfully to state the target, change, and environment for a rule